Religion and Critical Thought (RCT)

 - Bernard Reginster (19th and 20th century continental philosophy and ethics), Professor of Philosophy

-- Andre Willis, Visiting Assistant Professor of Religious Studies
+- Daniel Vaca, Assistant Professor of Religious Studies

-Candidates are admitted to the program with a Master's Degree and also directly from their undergraduate program.
+Candidates are admitted to the program with a Master's Degree and also directly from their undergraduate programs.
 Typically, students will have done previous work in the socio-critical and philosophical study of religion.

-Students with a masters degree in a relevant field will normally take two years of course work; students entering with a bachelor’s degree will normally take three years.
-During this course work stage, students are expected to enroll in 4 courses each semester the first year, and three in the subsequent years.
-Students in their first three years of graduate studies are normally expected to participate in all RCT seminars.
-After the third year, students should consult with the RCT faculty co-coordinator about whether they are expected to take a particular RCT seminar.
+Students with a masters degree in a relevant field will normally take two years of coursework; students entering with a bachelor’s degree will normally take three years.
+During the coursework stage, students are expected to enroll in 4 courses each semester the first year, and three in subsequent years.
+Students in their first three years of graduate studies are normally expected to participate in at least three RCT graduate seminars.
+After the third year, students should consult with the RCT advisor about whether they are expected to take a particular RCT seminar.
 Generally speaking, students will draw on resources throughout the humanities and social sciences, for example, in the departments of Philosophy, Political Science, Comparative Literature, Africana Studies, Judaic Studies, Classics, Anthropology, and Sociology.
-In consultation with the Advisory Faculty (the core RCT faculty), students will develop a schedule that will satisfy the requirement for competence in a religious tradition through course work.
-Additionally, students must demonstrate familiarity with a second religious tradition; this religious diversity requirement, depending on the judgment of the Advisory Faculty, may be satisfied by course work done prior to attendance at Brown or by one or two additional courses at Brown.
+In consultation with the core RCT faculty, students will develop a schedule that will satisfy the requirement for competence in a religious tradition through coursework.
+Additionnally, students must demonstrate familiarity with a second religious tradition; this religious diversity requirement, depending on the judgment of the RCT faculty, may be satisfied by coursework done prior to attendance at Brown or by one or two additional courses at Brown.

-All students must pass examinations in French and German before taking their Preliminary Exams; subject to approval, French or German (but not both) may be replaced with an alternate language.
+All students must pass examinations in French and German before taking their Preliminary Exams; subject to approval, French or German (but not both) may be replaced with an alternate.
+Depending on their areas of interest, students may need to acquire additional language competence, for which there is no set examination structure.

 The Preliminary Exams should be concluded within a year of completing the course work.
 Normally, then, the Preliminary Exams would be concluded at the end of May of the student's third or fourth year (depending on whether the student entered the program with a bachelors or masters degree).
-The four Preliminary Exams, all of which may be satisfied by papers of approximately 25-35 double-spaced pages, including notes, are defined as proficient treatment of:
+Three of the four Preliminary Exams may be satisfied by papers of not more than 10K words, including notes, or else (in the case of up to two of the three) by the more traditional format of a "take-home exam" on an extended reading list.
+These three exams are defined as proficient treatment of:

-- A substantive review essay of noteworthy book published within the last 10 years or so; and
+The fourth Preliminary Exam is a 10-page review essay of a noteworthy book pubished within the last 10 years or so.

-The topic and format of the four exams are proposed by the student to the Advisory Faculty and are subject to their approval.
+The topic and format of the four exams -- along with the order of their completion -- are proposed by the student to the RCT faculty and are subject to their approval.
 This exam proposal (which covers all four exams) is normally submitted no later than the first week of classes in the fall semester of the year dedicated to the Exams.
-Two exams must be completed by mid-January; students missing this deadline cannot be considered for a dissertation fellowship for the following year.
+Two exams must be completed by mid-January; students missing this deadline may not be considered for a dissertation fellowship for the following year.
 Shortly after the conclusion of these exams, students will meet with the Advisory Faculty for a full discussion.
-This meeting is an opportunity for intellectual exchange as well as an opportunity for the student to demonstrate competence in the field of the exam (although the passing of the exam is determined primarily by the quality of the student's written work).
+These meetings are an opportunity for intellectual exchange as well as an opportunity for the student to demonstrate competence in the fields of the exams (although passing of the exams is determined primarily by the quality of the student's written work).

 - Religious Thinking in an Age of Disillusionment: William James and Ernst Troelstch on the Possibilities of Science and Religion